Skip to main content

-The National Housing Bank is intended to operate as a broader financing platform for housing and regeneration.
-In addition to providing low-cost loans for social and affordable housing, the Bank will deploy a wider range of financial products, including debt, equity investment and government-backed guarantees, to facilitate both direct and indirect investment into housing delivery.
+The National Housing Bank launched on 1 April 2026 and is now fully operational.
+It operates as a subsidiary of Homes England and functions as a broader financing platform for housing and regeneration.
+The Bank launched with seven core debt products and, in addition to providing the low-cost loans for social and affordable housing, it will deploy a wider range of financial products including debt, equity investment and government-backed guarantees to facilitate both direct and indirect investment into housing delivery.
 This broader toolkit is intended to unlock private capital, support the development of large or complex sites that may struggle to secure early-stage funding, and expand access to finance for housebuilders, including SMEs.
 The Bank is also expected to work with mayoral authorities and other local partners to develop integrated packages of support combining finance, land and grant funding to accelerate housing and regeneration projects.

 Within that wider framework, the 0.1% loan product represents a targeted intervention aimed specifically at supporting registered providers to deliver additional social and affordable homes.